CDLBuddy/fishing-lure-site/owner_guide.md

 **Can I run sales or discount prices?**
 Yes, once Stripe is live we can add sale prices or coupon codes through Stripe and reflect that on the site.

+**Should I add every catch to the gallery?**
+Focus on quality over quantity!
+Add catches that:
+- Show the lure and fish clearly
+- Have good lighting and composition
+- Represent different species, locations, or lure types
+- Tell a story or build excitement

+**Can customers submit their own catch photos?**
+Not automatically yet, but you can:
+- Create a form or email where customers send photos
+- Add them manually to the admin with credit to the angler
+- Or coordinate with the maintainer to add a submission feature

+**How many photos per catch?**
+You can upload multiple photos for each catch.
+They'll appear in the lightbox viewer where visitors can navigate through them.

 ---

 ## Support